daddydrac/physician-burnout-prediction/README.md

 ### Prediciting Physician Burnout with Causal Inference

-Using causal inference to improve upon the results of previous physician burn out models using risk stratification
+Using causal inference to improve upon the results of previous physician burn out models with risk stratification

 ------------------------------------------------------------